 Program verification aims to provide formal guarantees that software behaves as intended, with applications in many safety-critical domains~\citep{fan2017dryvr,luckcuck2019formal}.
 A long-standing challenge in this area, studied for more than four decades, is the automatic discovery of loop invariants.
 In this work, we investigate whether large language models (LLMs) can accelerate program verification by generating useful loop invariants.

 Loop invariants are conditions that hold before and after each loop iteration, and they are central to deductive program verification.
 To accelerate program verification, loop invariants must not only be correct but also sufficiently strong to prove the assertions.
 Generating correct invariants is relatively easy, since any universally true condition qualifies.
 However, only strong invariants can reduce verification effort and lead to a speedup.
-For example, in \Cref{fig:intro}, the invariant $x > 0$ is correct but not strong enough to prove the final assertion $x \neq 145$, whereas $x \equiv 3 \pmod{7}$ is both correct and sufficiently strong.
+For example, in \Cref{fig:intro}, the invariant $x > 0$ is correct but not strong enough to prove the final assertion $x \neq 700$, whereas $x \equiv 3 \pmod{7}$ is both correct and sufficiently strong.

 Discovering such invariants is difficult and undecidable in general, which has motivated a long line of research.
-Traditional approaches include constraint solving~\citep{solving2003linear,gupta2009tests}, dynamic analysis~\citep{le2019sling}, etc. Since invariant discovery is undecidable in general, researchers have tried a variety of learning-based methods~\citep{li2017automatic,ezudheen2018horn}.
-Building on this progression, the strong capabilities of LLMs in code generation and program reasoning~\citep{austin2021program,chen2021evaluating,wei2025codearc,wei2025improvingassemblycodeperformance} naturally motivate a systematic evaluation of their potential for invariant discovery.
+Traditional approaches include constraint solving~\citep{solving2003linear,gupta2009tests}, dynamic analysis~\citep{le2019sling}, etc. Since invariant discovery is challenging, researchers have tried a variety of learning-based methods~\citep{li2017automatic,ezudheen2018horn}.
+Building on this progression, the strong capabilities of LLMs in code generation and program reasoning~\citep{austin2021program,chen2021evaluating,wei2025codearc} naturally motivate a systematic evaluation of their potential for invariant discovery.